Hubear-MUC/Addition/README.md

 See readme.txt for details.

-Code Space : 26 bytes
+Code Space : 27 bytes

 Changes:
 ---

+Version 3.0:

+Introducing the variable c as a third variable, so that the result is in a seperate one as the two summands.

+This might be a little more clear as an idea of getting a result.

 Version 2.3: